colapiombo/duality/README.md

-# Micro theme for Bludit
+# Duality theme for Bludit
 Theme for Bludit designed by Paolo Combi.

 ## Compatible